mendixlabs/rich-text/README.md

 Create a Mendix test project in the dist folder and rename its root folder to `dist/MxTestProject`.
 Changes to the widget code shall be automatically pushed to this test project.

 [https://github.com/MendixLabs/rich-text/releases/download/v1.0.0/TestRichText.mpk](https://github.com/MendixLabs/rich-text/releases/download/v1.0.0/TestRichText.mpk)

+You can also get the test project from [https://github.com/mendixlabs/rich-text/releases/latest](https://github.com/mendixlabs/rich-text/releases/latest)

 To automatically compile, bundle and push code changes to the running test project, run: